-For 2019, Bodhi Day, December 8, falls on a Sunday.
-That’s good because I really don’t need to take vacation days off.
+Bodhi Day for 2019 falls on a Sunday – December 8, 2019.
+That’s good because I don’t need to burn any vacation days.

 As I’ve done for the past two Bodhi Seasons, I will post a daily message from December 1 through December 8 to guide you along the Bodhi Season.
 These links point to those past series of messages, which should give you a good idea of what Bodhi Day is about and how to celebrate it: